 I’m a PhD student in Economics at CEMFI and I work on labor and gender economics.
-I will visit Yale Department of Economics in Winter-Spring 2025.
+My research investigates how early-life interventions and social norms shape human capital and reproductive health using quasi-experimental tools.

 PhD in Economics, 2026 (Expected)